datacharmer/dbdeployer/ts/README.md

 only available for 5.7.17+ and 8.0.x.
 The test initialization recognizes such capabilities and only creates scripts for compatible versions.

-## Environmant variables
+## Environment variables

 There are a few environment variables that add information to the test runs:

-* `DRY_RUN` will not tun the tests, but will create the `testdata` directory and populate it with the database versions needed for the test.
+* `DRY_RUN` will not run the tests, but will create the `testdata` directory and populate it with the database versions needed for the test.
 * `TEST_DEBUG` will add verbosity to the test, showing the initialization part and some details on what the test is doing.
 * `TEST_SHORT_VERSIONS` allows the user to choose which versions to test: e.g. `export TEST_SHORT_VERSIONS=5.6,5.7`
 * `GITHUB_ACTIONS` If this variable is set, the test will only run on 5.7 and 8.0